 Jerrica Wood – Sustainable Development Officer

 Jerrica joined the Department in April 2017 as a Sustainable Development Officer and as a part of the Technical Review Committee.
 Her background includes a Bachelor of Science degree in Integrated Wildlife Conservation and a Master of Science degree in Sustainable Development in Practice.
-During her undergrad degree, Jerrica worked with the DOE as a student intern.
+During her undergraduate degree, Jerrica worked with the DOE as a student intern.
 Today, Jerrica’s role within the Department is to assist in the development and implementation of the DOE’s sustainable development initiatives and programmes at the department and national level and to assist in the assessment and monitoring of coastal and terrestrial development likely to impact the natural environment.
+Jerrica is also actively involved in the implementation of Turtle Friendly Lighting on Cayman’s turtle nesting beaches.